BA1RY/huffman-compression/README.md

 # Text file compression

-File compression software for compressing Text files using Huffman coding algorithm.
+File compression software for compressing text files(.txt files) using Huffman coding algorithm.
 It is written in C++.

 ## Getting started